cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [^3]: Browser Integrity Check blocks access to pages based on specific HTTP headers commonly abused by spammers.

-[^4]: Cloudflare Apps is a platform for sharing high-quality apps that are easy to use by anyone with a website.
+[^4]: Cloudflare Apps is a platform for sharing high-quality apps that anyone with a website can use.

 [^5]: Railgun (deprecated) is a WAN optimization technology that compresses previously unreachable web objects using techniques similar to those used in high-quality video compression.